ekjphd/Critical-Making-Schedule-2025/index.md

 ### Final Reflection (Due Sunday, April 27)

-- Submit & complete your [Final Reflection](exercises/reflection.md), as well as any approved late work, by the end of finals week!
+- Submit & complete your [Final Reflection](exercises/reflection.md), as well as any approved late work, by **11:59pm on Tuesday, April 29**!